Contrast-Security-OSS/jinfinity/README.md

 jinfinity
 ========

-An API and demonstration program for consuming all the memory of applications that deserialize data from untrusted sources (like HTTP requests.)
+An API and demonstration program for consuming all the memory of applications that deserialize data from untrusted sources (like HTTP requests) using the Java serialization specification.

 ## How do I use this?

 Use the com.contrastsecurity.jinfinity.JInfinity.java#sendAttack() API to push an unreasonable large serialized String to a target OutputStream.
+You'll need to figure out how to get the OutputStream of your target set up correctly.

 ## How can I run the demo program?